Are you looking to improve the readability of your site?

 Tips on Improving Your Site’s Readability

-The readability analysis tools are a great way to improve your content.
+Using a readability analysis tool is a great way to improve your content.
 However, there is a lot more you can do to further improve your site’s readability.

 Keeping your sentences short and using fewer sentences per paragraph makes your content easy to scan.
 You can see how to add line breaks in WordPress.